javadude/javadude.com/content/post/20100519-effective-eclipse/index.md

 Feel free to watch the videos and point friends to them, but you cannot use them as part of any commercial product nor can you create derivative works.
 Follow the link above to see the complete license text.

+The Eclipse logo is the intellectual property of the Eclipse Foundation and cannot be altered without Eclipse’s permission.
+They are provided for use under the [Eclipse Foundation Trademark Usage Policy](https://www.eclipse.org/legal/logo-guidelines/).